 You will take a minimum of 12 credits in your chosen stream and are also required to take 12 credits from across the other two streams.
 Thus, you achieve depth in one stream and breadth by taking courses in the other two streams.
-Regardless of incoming Neuroscience entry pathways (i.e. Psychology, Kinesiology & Health Sciences, and Biology) students can select courses from any of the streams.
+Regardless of incoming Neuroscience entry pathways (i.e. Psychology, Kinesiology & Health Sciences, and Biology), students can select courses that are listed on the Neuroscience Courses webpage from any of the streams.

 Third-year curriculum: You will pursue completion of 12 credits from your chosen stream and 12 credits from the other two streams.